Duckling Baby Socks

 The pattern shows how to do stripes in ribbing without getting purl bumps of colour showing through.

 You'll also learn a simple technique for doing stripes in the round that avoids there being 'steps' or 'jogs' where the stripes join up.

 Basic Ribbed Hat Knitting Pattern

 A ribbed hat is a good way to practice continental style knitting with the yarn held in the left hand.
 Many find it is faster than English style knitting, especially for patterns that require swapping between knit and purl, such as ribbing.

 2 x 4mm circular knitting needles and/or set of 4mm double pointed knitting needles.

-The Sirdar Loopa is a fast way to use up left over balls of yarn.
+The Sirdar Loopa is a fast way to use up left over balls of yarn, especially novelty yarn.
 You can produce a sumptuous boa style scarf in just a few hours.

 Team a bulky yarn with a glamorous novelty yarn or just look through your stash and let your imagination run riot.

 The Loopa comes in 2 sizes, is really cheap to buy and all the instructions are printed on the back.

 Knitted Snail Hat